gitcla/docker-angular-cli/README.md

 docker build -t node-ng:7.3.1-cli .
 ```

-The image can be easily shared with your team and the continuos integration system with a Docker Registry.
+The image can be easily shared with your team and the continuous integration system with a Docker Registry.

 ## Initialize a new Angular Project